I Need A Sauce for Stuffed Pork Tenderloin

 Simple Reduction Sauce for Stuffed Pork Tenderloin

-1/2-cup Port, Marsala or red wine.
+- ½ cup Port Marsala or red wine.

-Drippings from baking pan
+- drippings from baking pan

-2 tablespoons balsamic or apple cider vinegar
+- 2 tablespoons balsamic or apple cider vinegar

-salt and freshly ground pepper to taste.
+- salt and freshly ground pepper to taste.

-In the pot or skillet in which the tenderloin was seared, melt butter and scrape up any fond left after searing using a wooden spoon.
+- In the same pot or skillet where the tenderloin was seared, melt butter and scrape up any fond left after searing using a wooden spoon.

-Add vinegar and stock and bring to a boil.
+- Add vinegar and stock and bring to a boil.
 Turn heat down to a simmer and reduce by half.